 What doesn’t

 Community-maintained.
 Not official GitLab.
-The official server exists but has fewer tools.
-If GitLab’s official MCP server matures (it’s still early), this community server may become redundant.
+The official server exists with 250+ tools but is still experimental.
+If GitLab’s official MCP server matures, this community server may become redundant — but the official server’s 25K token footprint makes it impractical for many agents.

 CI/CD is secondary.
 Pipelines are one of several optional toolsets.
 The server’s primary focus is merge requests and issues.
 The pipeline tools cover the basics but lack the diagnostic depth of CircleCI’s purpose-built server.